SamuelValla/Data-Science-Assignment-eCommerce-Transactions-Dataset/README.md

    - The notebook covers data cleaning, summary statistics, visualizations, and insights derived from customer, product, and transaction data.

 4. **`Samuel_Valla_EDA.pdf`**
-   - A detailed report on the EDA process, highlighting key findings, visualizations, and data insights.
+   - The 5 business insights derived from the EDA as asked for.

 5. **`Samuel_Valla_Lookalike.csv`**
    - The output file for the lookalike model, containing mappings of customer IDs to their top 3 similar customers and the associated similarity scores.